-Italians introduced the cannoli and gelato.
-Napoleons and chocolate mousse are enjoyed by way of France.
-America also boasts its share of sugary delicacies delivering instant euphoria to every sweet tooth.
+Italians introduced the cannoli and napoleons are enjoyed by way of France.
+America also boasts its share of sugary delicacies that deliver instant euphoria to every sweet tooth.

-No dessert is more American than apple pie and there are more variations than states.
+No dessert is more American than apple pie and there are more variations than there are states.
 Since October ushers in cranberry season, why not serve up an apple-cranberry pie for a perfect union of sweet and tart?

 Red velvet cake is a timeless classic.
 Cheesecakes and cream pies are strong representatives for the northeast, while pecan and Key lime pies are quintessential southern sweets.

 If your Dessert Day celebration is outdoors, prepare Bananas Foster over the grill, and get some s’mores action going around the fire pit.

 W A R N I N G !!

 After your guests have consumed all that sugar, they will be bouncing off the walls.
 So you might want to serve decaffeinated coffee instead of your usual double espresso brew.